Clinics & Services

 Cervical Smear Tests

 We prefer to do these tests ourselves, and they can be carried out by a doctor/nurse of your choice.
 Please inform the receptionist when you are making your appointment that you will be having a smear test.
-We follow the local policy of performing smear tests every three years UNLESS the cytologist recommends repeating the smear more often, or if you have had a hysterectomy.
+We follow the local policy of performing smear tests on women aged 25 - 49 every three years and women aged 50 and over every 5 years.
+Smears will only be repeated sooner if the cytologist recommends repeating the smear more often, or if you have had a hysterectomy.
 You will receive an invitation by computer-typed letter